frochet/jobUCL2013/QCM/Qcm-reseau 1.rst

 Consider that the network reach a state where the router A, C, D have receive distance vector from each of them.
-For an unknow reason, these routers have never heard about B and E. Then, the link between the router A and C fail.
+For an unknow reason, these routers have never heard about B and E. Then, the link between the router A and D fail.
 What will happen ?

  .. figure:: ../png/qcm1-3.png